Praneshchow/Bistro-restaurant-client/README.md

 Axios:  `npm install axios`

+#### Stripe:

+Install: `npm install --save @stripe/react-stripe-js @stripe/stripe-js`

+Stripe used for payment system.
+From stripe github (https://github.com/stripe/react-stripe-js), I used the hooks `0-card-minimal` (Read the document of stripe 0-card-minimal).

 <hr>

 ### Features:
 ----------------------------

-* Fetch Menu items API data.
+* Fetch Food items using API data.
 * Custom Hook - useMenu(), useAuth(), useAxiosSecure(), useCart().
-* Tab format (category based data load in order section).
+* Tab design (category based data load in order section).
 * Authentication System (Login and Sign In using Firebase).
 * Captcha check before login.
-* Food Cart Add.
+* Food Cart system (listing of menu which user selected).
-* Private route.
+* Private route and Admin route for security acccess.
 * User Dashboard.
+    * user can see the cart item.
+    * user can pay the payment of cart items.
 * Admin Dashboard.
+    * Admin can see the users and also can make user to new admin.
+    *
 * Used Axios for api data access.
 * JWT token for autorization (locally stored the token).